paul-wu/Weil-Pairing/README.md

 **Edit**: We add a new interpreter for this library.

-To beluid the interpreter, use the follow compilation command in gcc:
+To build the interpreter, use the follow compilation command in gcc:

     g++ - c Miller.cpp interpreter.cpp elliptic.h
     g++ -o interpreter interpreter.o Miller.o